Strictly star receives first perfect score of 2023 series as Craig finally scores 10

 Until this stage, Horwood had been hesitant to give out scores of 10 – so much so that, ahead of the judges’s scores being announced, the show’s co-host Claudia Winkleman said: “Good Luck, and I think from all of us, we’re saying ‘Craig, sort it out.’”

-Following this, Horwood gave Williams a 10, with his three fellow judges following suit, leading to a rapturous response from the studio audience.
+Following this, Horwood gave Williams a 10, with his three fellow judges following suit, leading to a rapturous response from the studio audience as well as Williams and Kuzmin.

 Co-host Tess Daly then told Horwood: ‘On behalf of a nation, Craig, thank you for finally getting your ‘10’ back out.
 We love you for that.”